mongodb/genny/Workloads.md

 * _collection_ : Optional string value defining the default collection name to use (does not include database name).
 * _threads_ : Number of parallel threads to use
-* _runLength_: (Currently unsupported) Maximum execution time for the workload.
+* _runLength_: Maximum execution time for the workload in seconds.
 The execution time can be shorter based on the sequence of exeution.

 ### Future Work